 - Suber's present creative projects engage in the development of performance work in both body movement and vocalization and incorporates digital video projections and sound design.
 For several years, Suber has been working with William Forsythe's system of movement development elaborated in Forsythe's "Improvisation Technologies".

 - Suber continues to work with a related system of movement development he created in the mid 90's incorporating work he has done with Cornell Engineering Professor Emeritus Francis C. Moon, Joseph C. Ford Professor in Mechanical and Aerospace Engineering.
 Moon is the Curator of the Cornell Collection of Reuleaux Kinematic Models (http://kmoddl.library.cornell.edu/).
 This is the most extensive collection of kinematic models created in the 19th century demonstrating basic elements of mechanical motion.
 Suber also works with architectural students working in scenic design, digital sound and image design, and who also create architectural interventions focusing on framing body movements in various locations around Ithaca and beyond.
 Most of Suber's creative work culminates in a full performance in March of each year in the theatrical frame of a Kiplinger proscenium theatre, with developmental performances each preceding December as well as presenting work in cities such as New Orleans, Paris, Rome, New York and Philadelphia.

-- A course Suber developed titled, "50's Movie Musicals and Modernism" explores and expands on the cultural product of Utopia, particularly the darkness within the lightness existing in movie musicals.
-The course also considers the ways in which the tensions between stage and screen, but also cinema and television, produced a preoccupation with tenets of Modernism essentially predicting what Suber refers to as a "pre-post-modern" aesthetic.
+- A course Suber developed titled, "Midcentury Movie Musicals and Modernism" explores and expands on the cultural product of Utopia, particularly the darkness within the lightness existing in movie musicals.
+The course also considers the ways in which the tensions between stage and screen, but also cinema and television, produced a preoccupation with tenets of Modernism, essentially predicting what Suber refers to as a "pre-post-modern" aesthetic.
 The course focuses specifically on Modernism in Dance and Architecture and worked towards deconstructing notions of modernism as it relates to concepts of folk art and primitivism.